Vezha Diary #016: Lessons from the first alpha/beta tags

 Context of the week

 In issue #016, we deliberately abandoned the pursuit of “loud” updates and focused on the topic “Lessons from the first alpha/beta tags”.
-Consistency in small decisions gave a more stable result for daily operation.
+Consistency in small decisions produced a more stable result for daily operation.

 What has changed in the product